brewsoftware/gulp-firebase-bolt/README.md

 # Local Modules

     import {'./module'}

 A file in the relative local directory named module.bolt.

-# Known issues

-TBA: Currently hyphes break global modules due to a naive syntax implementaiton.
-This will be updated shortly.

 # Further work

 This plugin is a re-write of the original bolt compiler listed above.
 I am using the bolt parser project for all the rules definitions which is currently in beta.
 Please check back from time to time for updated and all feedback is welcome.

 If you are interested in aliases please open an issue and +1 it.
 Although I have included them in the spec they aren't implemented in the compiler.
 At this time I don't consider them a key feature.